williamjiang26/williamjiang26/README.md

 ---

 ###  I’m currently working on:
-- **STOREFRONT** - Super app for managing a small businesses.
-Enables small businesses to launch online stores with zero coding experience
+- **STOREFRONT** - Enables small businesses to launch online stores with zero coding experience
-- optimized for search engine
-- **** -
+- **Operations Dashboard** - Super app for owners to easily manage their small businesses. (from payments, inventory to customer orders)

 ###  I’m currently learning:
 - Machine Learning and Robotics